 Early warning systems, insurance and behaviour change can complement protect and accommodate measures to limit residual risk (high confidence).
 Early warning systems have high monetary benefits (Pappenberger et al., 2015).
-Behavioural adaptation to flooding relies on recognition of the threat and capacity to respond, both of which are often lacking (Section 13.11.2.2, Bamberg et al., 2017; Haer et al., 2019).
-Flood risk insurance and compensation systems vary across European countries, ranging from post-disaster payments by governments, compulsory flood insurance, to public-private partnerships where the state acts as reinsurer (Keskitalo et al., 2014; Surminski et al., 2015; Hanger et al., 2018).
-Risk-based insurance premiums can induce risk averting behaviour but may become unaffordable to poor households and some households in high risk zones (Hudson, 2018; Surminski, 2018).
-Increasing future flood risks due to both climatic and socioeconomic change could overburden government budgets (medium confidence) (Section 13.11.2, Paudel et al., 2015; Mysiak and Perez-Blanco, 2016; Schinko et al., 2017; Mochizuki et al., 2018), result in unavailable or unaffordable insurance for private customers (13.8.3, Hudson et al., 2016; Surminski, 2018), and underfunding and insufficient solvency of insurance companies (Section 13.6.2.5, Lamond and Penning-Rowsell, 2014).
-Local knowledge about disastrous flood events in the past can be lost across generations, reverting behaviours to avoid settlement in risky areas (Fanta et al., 2019).
+Behavioural adaptation to flooding relies on recognition of the threat and capacity to respond, both of which are often lacking (Section 13.11.2.2; Bamberg et al., 2017; Haer et al., 2019).
+Flood risk insurance and compensation systems vary across European countries, ranging from post-disaster payments by governments and compulsory flood insurance, to public-private partnerships where the state acts as reinsurer (Keskitalo et al., 2014; Surminski et al., 2015; Hanger et al., 2018).
+Risk-based insurance premiums can induce riskaverting behaviour but may become unaffordable to poor households and some households in high-risk zones (Hudson, 2018; Surminski, 2018).
+Increasing future flood risks due to both climatic and socioeconomic change could overburden government budgets (medium confidence) (Section 13.11.2; Paudel et al., 2015; Mysiak and Perez-Blanco, 2016; Schinko et al., 2017; Mochizuki et al., 2018), resulting in unavailable or unaffordable insurance for private customers (Section 13.8.3; Hudson et al., 2016; Surminski, 2018), and underfunding and insufficient solvency of insurance companies (Section 13.6.2.5; Lamond and Penning-Rowsell, 2014).
+Local knowledge about disastrous flood events in the past can be lost across generations, leading to (re)-settlement in flood-prone areas (Fanta et al., 2019).

-Limits to adaptation to extremely high sea level rise scenarios have been identified for coastal defences, such as the Venice MoSE barrier (box 13.1), Thames Barrier in the UK (Ranger et al., 2013) and the Maeslant Barrier in the Netherlands (Kwadijk et al., 2010; Haasnoot et al., 2020b).
-However, the scale and pace of adaptation required to face high-end SLR scenarios along all coasts of Europe is poorly studied.
-Given the lead and long lifetime of large critical infrastructure, there is a growing need to look beyond 2100 to support the design of new infrastructure (Cross-Chapter Box SLR in Chapter 3).
+Limits to adaptation to extremely high SLR scenarios have been identified for coastal defences, such as the Venice MoSE barrier (see Box 13.1), Thames Barrier in the UK (Ranger et al., 2013) and the Maeslant Barrier in the Netherlands (Kwadijk et al., 2010; Haasnoot et al., 2020b).
+However, the scale and pace of adaptation required to face high-end SLR scenarios along all coasts of Europe has been poorly studied.
+Given the lead and long lifetime of large critical infrastructures, there is a growing need to look beyond 2100 to support the design of new infrastructures (Cross-Chapter Box SLR in Chapter 3).